skaltman/sfquickstarts-posit/analyze_data_with_python_using_posit_workbench_and_snowflake/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 Click `Start Session` to launch VS Code.

-Once everything is ready,
-you will be able to work with your Snowflake data in VS Code.
+You will now be able to work with your Snowflake data in VS Code.
 Since the IDE is provided by the Posit Workbench Native App, your entire analysis will occur securely within Snowflake.